Categories

 The Memory Problem in Simple Terms

 Think about doing your job at a desk.
-Imagine your desk is very small, but you need to constantly reach to a filing cabinet across the room to get documents.
+Imagine your desk is tiny, but you constantly have to reach for a filing cabinet across the room to get documents.
 You can read documents very fast, but you waste a lot of time walking back and forth to the filing cabinet.
-Your productivity is limited not by your ability to read but by how far away the filing cabinet is.
-This is the memory wall problem in computer chips.

-Current AI computer chips like Nvidia's Blackwell can do trillions of calculations per second.
-But getting the information to do those calculations takes a long time relative to how fast the chip can work.
 It is like your brain can process information incredibly fast, but your eyes can only see so much at once.
-The bottleneck is getting the information to the processor, not processing the information once it arrives.
+The bottleneck is getting the information to the processor, not processing the data once it arrives.

 What Makes Feynman Different

-Feynman solves the memory wall problem by restructuring how the chip stores and accesses information.
 Here is an analogy.
 Imagine you have a chef who prepares meals.
 Instead of storing all ingredients in a cold storage room down the hallway, the chef keeps frequently used ingredients in small containers on the counter.
-Yes, there is less capacity on the counter than in cold storage, but the chef can work much faster because the frequently used ingredients are immediately available.

-Feynman does something similar with computer memory.
-It uses a technology called three-dimensional stacking to store frequently used data in ultra-fast memory directly on the chip itself, right next to the processors.
-The rest of the model stays in the larger but slower external memory, like ingredients in the cold storage room.
 When the chip needs data, it first checks the fast on-chip memory.
 If the data is there, it gets it instantly.
 If the data is not there, it goes to the slower external memory.
-Because AI models use certain data repeatedly, this approach is incredibly efficient.

 The Technology Behind Feynman

-To make three-dimensional stacking practical, Feynman uses a manufacturing process called TSMC's A16.
 This process node is made by Taiwan Semiconductor Manufacturing Company, the world's most advanced chip manufacturer.

-What makes A16 special is something called backside power delivery.
 Think of a multi-story building with electrical wiring.
-Normally, all the wiring runs up the walls and through the floors, taking up valuable space.
+Usually, all the wiring runs up the walls and through the floors, taking up valuable space.
 Backside power delivery is like running all the electricity through a separate system behind the walls instead of inside the building.
 This frees up space inside the building for other uses.

-For Feynman, moving power delivery to the back of the chip frees up enormous amounts of space on the front where the actual computing happens.
 This space allows engineers to build the three-dimensional memory stack directly on top of the processors.
 Without backside power delivery, this would be physically impossible because power lines would take up too much space.

 Feynman can use four-bit numbers for much of its work.
 This is like using a rougher map—you lose some detail but still get where you are going, and it is much faster and uses less energy.
-Researchers have shown that AI models actually work fine with this lower precision, especially for inference.

 Why This Matters for AI Development

-The efficiency improvements in Feynman are genuinely revolutionary.
-Current systems lose as much as five billion dollars annually on AI inference because it is simply too expensive to run large models at scale.
+Current systems lose as much as $5 billion annually on AI inference because running large models at scale is too expensive.

-OpenAI, probably the most successful AI company in the world, loses money on inference.
 Google, Amazon, and Microsoft all struggle with inference costs.
-Feynman could change this equation by reducing the cost to run an AI model by ten times or even more.
+Feynman could change this equation by reducing the cost of running an AI model by 10 times or more.

 This cost reduction could enable entirely new classes of AI applications.
 Right now, only the largest companies and wealthiest users can afford to run AI for everyday tasks.
-If cost drops by ten times, suddenly thousands of applications become economically viable.
+If the cost drops by ten times, suddenly thousands of applications become economically viable.

 Hospitals could use AI more extensively for diagnosis.
 Schools could use personalized AI tutoring.
 Small businesses could deploy AI customer service.
 The democratization of AI could happen not because of brilliant new algorithms but because Feynman made it affordable.